I spent the day yesterday at a spa with some old friends and I enjoyed EVERY single moment of it.

-The difference between experiences like this when drinking and when sober is like the difference between watching a film on an old, small, grainy black and white TV with a poor aerial connection and watching the same film on a brand new, large plasma, full HD, crystal clear TV screen.
+The difference between experiences like this when drinking and when sober is like the difference between watching a film on an old, small, grainy black and white TV with a poor aerial connection and watching the same film on a large, brand new, crystal clear TV screen in full HD.
 It’s very different.

 And, the one single thing that’s responsible for this improvement in my experience of life, events, relationships and days out like this is the fact I stopped drinking.